Siege of Antioch: Aftermath

-As Kerbogha fled, the citadel under command of Ahmed ibn Merwan finally surrendered, but only to Bohemond personally, rather than to Raymond; this seems to have been arranged beforehand without Raymond's knowledge.
+As Kerbogha fled, the men in the citadel surrendered to Bohemond personally, rather than to Raymond; this seems to have been arranged beforehand without Raymond's knowledge.
 As expected, Bohemond claimed the city as his own although Adhemar and Raymond disagreed.
 Hugh of Vermandois and Baldwin of Hainaut were sent to Constantinople, although Baldwin disappeared after an ambush on the way.
 Alexios, however, was uninterested in sending an expedition to claim the city this late in the summer.
-Back in Antioch, Bohemond argued that Alexios had deserted the crusade and thus invalidated all of their oaths to him.
+Bohemond argued that Alexios had deserted the Crusade and thus invalidated all of their oaths to him.
 Bohemond and Raymond occupied Yaghi-Siyan's palace, but Bohemond controlled most of the rest of the city and flew his standard from the citadel.
 It is a common assumption that the Franks of northern France, the Provencals of southern France, and the Normans of southern Italy considered themselves separate "nations" and that each wanted to increase its status.
 This may have had something to do with the disputes, but personal ambition is more likely the cause of the infighting.

-Soon an epidemic broke out, possibly of typhus, and on 1 August Adhemar of le Puy died.
-In September the leaders of the crusade wrote to Pope Urban II, asking him to take personal control of Antioch, but he declined.
-For the rest of 1098, they took control of the countryside surrounding Antioch, although there were now even fewer horses than before, and Arab peasants refused to give them food.
-The minor knights and soldiers became restless and starvation began to set in and they threatened to continue to Jerusalem without their squabbling leaders.
-In November, Raymond finally gave in to Bohemond for the sake of continuing the crusade in peace and to calm his mutinous starving troops.
+Soon an epidemic broke out, possibly of typhus, and on 1 August Adhemar died.
+In September the leaders of the Crusade wrote to Pope Urban II, asking him to take personal control of Antioch, but he declined.
+For the rest of 1098, they took control of the countryside surrounding Antioch, although there were even fewer horses than before, and Arab peasants refused to give them food.
+The minor knights and soldiers became restless, starvation began to set in, and they threatened to continue to Jerusalem without their squabbling leaders.
+In November, Raymond finally gave in to Bohemond for the sake of continuing the Crusade in peace and to calm his mutinous starving troops.
 At the beginning of 1099 the march was renewed, leaving Bohemond behind as the first Prince of Antioch, and in the spring the siege of Jerusalem began under the leadership of Raymond.